-Basis of Void Contract Voidable Contract distinction 1.
-Definition A contract which ceases to be A contract which is enforceable by law at the option of enforceable by law become the aggrieved party is a voidable contract. void, when it ceases to be enforceable.
-2. Period of It remains valid till it does not It remains valid if the aggrieved party does not elect to validity cease to be enforceable. avoid it within a reasonable time.
+Basis of distinction Void Contract Voidable Contract 1.
+Definition A contract which ceases to be A contract which is enforceable by law at the option of 1.
+Deminuon A contract which is enforceable by law at the option of enforceable by law become void, when it ceases to be the aggrieved party is a voidable contract. enforceable.
+2 Devie d of 2.
+Period of It remains valid till it does not It remains valid if the aggrieved party does not elect to validity cease to be enforceable. avoid it within a reasonable time.
 3. Will of the Its validity is not affected by Its validity is affected by the will of the aggrieved party the will of any party.
 It is party.
 Aggrieved party has option to treat it either decided by the Law Court. binding or repudiate it.
 4. Causes Contracts become void due to Contract is voidable when the consent of the party is change in circumstances or in caused by coercion, undue influence, fraud or the law of land. misrepresentation.
 Sometimes, it may be voidable under the provisions of the Secs.
 39, 53 and 55.